ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 This definition does not stipulate the order in which the children of an object are visited, since JSON objects are unordered.

+Where a selector can produce a nodelist in more than one possible order, the selector may produce nodelists in distinct orders each time it appears in the descendant segment.

 #### Examples
 {: unnumbered}